guinetn/guinetn/README.md

 - I like challenge, creating and learning new things, sharing and help others.
-- I worked for many technology leaders (Thales, Suez, Kepler, Axa, Dexia, BNP).
+- I worked for for well-known worldwide brands: Thales, Suez, Kepler, Axa, Dexia, BNP
 - My recipe for over 20 years to get clients satisfaction is Simplicity + Innovation + Design

   <a href="https://www.linkedin.com/in/nguinet/" rel="nofollow">